mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 ```
 ##### Listing 2: Abstract class implementing the business logic

-**NOTE:** This base class is actually an implementation of a different inversion of control mechanism called [Template Method Pattern](https://en.wikipedia.org/wiki/Template_method_pattern)!
+**NOTE:** This base class is an implementation of a different inversion of control mechanism called [Template Method Pattern](https://en.wikipedia.org/wiki/Template_method_pattern)!

-Now we need a class that provides the needed `AccountRepository` and `TransactionRepository` so the class can fullfil the `transfer` operation.
+Now we need a class that provides the needed `AccountRepository` and `TransactionRepository` so the class can fulfill the `transfer` operation.
 The `SimpleMoneyTransferService` (see [Listing 3](#listing3)) is an implementation that doesn't use dependency injection but rather instantiates the needed classes by itself.

 <a id="listing3"></a>